wp-plugins/multi-language-site-basis/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Build a Multi-Language Site.
-This plugin gives you a framework.
+This plugin gives you a good framework.
 After activation, read the explanation.

 == Description ==

 Build a Multi-Language Site.
-This plugin gives you a framework.
+This plugin gives you a good framework.
 After activation, read the explanation.

 == Installation ==